This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 2) Guitar Technique (A, N) or Bass Technique (A, N)

-5) Blues Band (A, L) or The Band for L&B Singing (A, L) or Concert Band (bass, A, L) or Latin Ensemble (A, L) or Jamming Basics (guitar, A, L)
+5) Blues Band (A, L) or L&B Singing Band (A, L) or Concert Band (A, L, bass) or Latin Ensemble (A, L) or Jamming Basics (A, L, guitar)

 Percussion